Skip to main content

 Giving feedback on an insight

-You can rate any AI insight to help improve signal quality over time.
-On the AI Insights tab, use the thumbs up or thumbs down buttons next to any insight section.
-A thumbs up confirms the insight was accurate and useful.
-A thumbs down flags it for review and optionally lets you leave a short note explaining why it missed the mark.
+You can rate any AI insight to help improve signal quality over time using the thumbs up or thumbs down buttons next to any insight section.
 Feedback is shared with Daylit’s AI team and used to calibrate the models for your account.